SACGF/variantgrid_docs/analysis/nodes.md

 This node will load all variants present in a sample (equivalent to a single column in a vcf).
 A sample is usually one genotype (patient, cell or organism) with a set of variants.

 This node is particularly useful for singleton analyses.
 Similar to the cohort node, a sample node can be filtered by variant parameters AD,DP,GQ,PL or AF (if available in the vcf), and also the variant zygosity.
+Before filtering by variant parameters make sure that they have been provided in the vcf otherwise no variants will be shown!